alainvtr/extended_mistralai_conversation/README.md

 This is a custom component for Home Assistant.

 Derived from [Extended OpenAI Conversation](https://github.com/jekalmin/extended_openai_conversation) and adapted to specific Mistal AI API.
 And i've added TTS and STT from [Mistral AI Conversation](https://github.com/SnarfNL/HA_MistralAI) to have a full package to use with Mistral AI.
-The TTS from Mistral is very low compared to other TTS like Microsoft, Google, Open AI : so, a sound boost (normalize()) is done on the TTS.
+The TTS sound from Mistral is very low compared to other TTS like Microsoft, Google, Open AI : so, a sound boost (normalize()) is done on the TTS.

 ## Features
 - Ability to call service of Home Assistant